flurinduerst/WPSeed/README.md

 WPSeed uses bower to manage vendors and [gulp](https://gulpjs.com) to compile assets from `assets` to `dist`.
 For details see `gulpfile.js`.
   * Install gulp and Bower globally with `npm install -g gulp bower` if you haven't already
   * in the theme directory run `npm install && bower install && gulp`
+  * add your domain/ip to `browsersync_proxy` in `gulpfile.js`
-  * done - you can now use gulp (run `gulp watch` in your theme directory) to compile and optimize your asset files
+  * you can now use gulp (run `gulp watch` in your theme directory) to compile and optimize your asset files and run browsersync

 ## Usage